Our Favorite eCard Sites

 Card types: Ecards and cards you can print at home

-Cost: Membership (which includes ecards and printing at home) starts at $3.99 a month
+Cost: Membership (which includes ecards and printing at home) starts at $4.99 a month (or $20 for a year or $30 for two years)

 Watch out, because Some eCards are ecards with attitude, some of which carry an R rating.
 Their sarcastic slogans and simple art are popular online and you'll frequently find them shared on social sites like Facebook.